I am actively involved in the following meetup groups:

 Mahboob has over 17 years of work experience in the manufacturing and transportation domains on a wide range of technologies.
 He has an Engineering degree from REC Nagpur (now VNIT) and an MBA from Webster University, U.S.A.
 He previously served prestigious companies like Mukand Limited (Mumbai), Parametric Technology Corporation (Pune) and Federal Express (U.S.A).
 He started his career as a mechanical and structural engineer of material handling equipment, then moved to software development and has all round experience in product design and development, project management, pre-sales support and quality assurance.
 Mahboob currently heads the Technical Support and Quality Process functions.
 He looks after the technology and process roadmap for the organization, is in charge of R&D, IT Operations, Database Administration, and is the Management Representative for Quality Systems (ISO 9000, CMMi and Lean Management).

+All said and done, I am passionate about programming.
 For my detailed and current professional profile click on 'LinkedIn' above.

 I graduated in 1991 from V.N.I.T, Nagpur (previously a Regional Engineering College and called VRCE) and while working in the U.S.A., I got an M.B.A from Webster University.